 •Women when they dress up prefer to wear slacks or jeans with high heels or boots rather than a dress

-•8 out of 10 women do not use purses (I’ve seen back packs and satchels mostly, if they carry any kind of a bag
+•Some women do not use purses (I’ve seen back packs and satchels mostly, if they carry any kind of a bag

 •Ecuadorians love shoes